- Leisurely biking along cycle paths in the secluded Val di Ledro

 Traffic levels on the roads remain relatively low as we have designed the route with families in mind, the only exceptions being when you ride into towns such as Riva del Garda and Peschiera where you may experience more cars on the roads.

-Day 5 will pose the biggest challenge with a climb to Lake Clavedine, but most of the route is pretty easy-going for those with a basic level of fitness.
+Day 5 will pose the biggest physical challenge with a climb to Lake Clavedine, but most of the route is pretty easy-going for those with a basic level of fitness.

 Family Cycling Grade